ParamaWattanakrai/ParamaWattanakrai/README.md

   I'm Parama Wattanakrai, a Thai 🇹🇭 high school student with passion in programming and computer science as a whole.

 ## 💼 Current Projects
-* 🌐 Waiyakon - A language model for classifying
+* 🌐 Waiyakon - A language model for analyzing Thai pronunication
 * 🌐 Khaotarang - A website for Thai public school to manage timetable

 ## 📙 Education